-As you’re planning your wedding, you no doubt have many things to consider.
-As a photographer, one of the questions that my clients often ask as they’re creating their wedding timeline is “Should we have a first look?”
+One of the questions that my clients often ask as they’re creating their wedding timeline is “Should we have a first look?”

 More than anything, your wedding day is about you and your husband (or wife) to be.
-If any particular tradition is important to the two of you, then you should stick to it.
+If any particular tradition is important to the two of you, then, by all means, stick to it.
 However, if you and your fiancee are open to a different approach, there are definitely some great benefits to having a first look.

 What is a first look?

-A first look is a special time set aside before your wedding ceremony where you and your hubby to be can just take a moment to enjoy each other before the day gets crazy.
-When my client’s opt for a first look, the bride meets the groom and I at a predetermined, private place.
-This generally happens while I’m taking the groom’s portraits and we arrange for the bride to come up from behind him and tap him on the shoulder too turn and see her for the first time.
+A first look is a special time set aside before your wedding ceremony where you two can take a moment to enjoy each other before the day gets crazy.
+When my clients opt for a first look, the bride meets the groom at a predetermined, private place.
+Usually, his back is turned and the bride will tap him on the shoulder too turn and see her for the first time.

 What are the benefits of having a first look?

-One of the biggest reasons that I’m a fan of first looks is because it gives you and your honey a private moment to take it all in.
-Traditionally, the groom doesn’t see the bride until she’s walking down the aisle and all the craziness of the day has begun, his nerves (and yours) are going crazy.
-On my wedding day, the whole ceremony was a blur.
-On the other hand, a first look gives an opportunity for an intimate exchange that usually helps calm the wedding day jitters.
+One of the biggest reasons that I’m a fan of first looks is because it gives you an intimate moment to take it all in.
+Traditionally, the groom doesn’t see the bride until she’s walking down the aisle and all the craziness of the day has begun and it feels like a blur.
+A quiet moment alone beforehand gives you a chance to savor the experience and calm your nerves before the big stuff happens!

 A bride’s thoughts…